spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/csm/health-score-triage/index.html.md

 Customer is very likely to renew and/or expand with no known or assumed risk of downsell or churn.
 Customer's experience: engagement, adoption and experiences are as expected or better than expected, delivering value and outcomes as appropriate the customer's stage in their journey.
 Examples:

 - Progressive adoption of GitLab use cases as defined by their success plan, considering their stage in their journey
+- Alignment with stakeholders who can drive desired outcomes
 - Regular communication and engagement in meetings
 - Positive feedback on the product and experience and/or high scores on NPS surveys
 - Leveraging support services as defined by creation of tickets (1-5 tickets per month)